 Also by plain HTTP or by FTP or by RSYNC if desired.
 The sig file is a Gnu PG ascii armoured signature generated from my key.

-"Draft" here means believed correct as far as it goes but with some more to be added.
-The quality varies in places, and it's becoming quite long, but there's plenty of pictures to look at.
+"Draft" here means believed correct as far as it goes but there might be more to come in which case sections and equations will renumber.
+The quality varies in places, and it's becoming long, but there's plenty of pictures to look at.
 The LaTeX source uses PGF for pictures.

-Document copyright 2014, 2015, 2016, 2017 Kevin Ryde.
+Document copyright 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021 Kevin Ryde.
 Permission is granted for anyone to make a copy for the purpose of reading it.
-The PDF rendition contains fonts which are Copyright American Mathematical Society and licensed under the open font license.
+Permission is granted for anyone to make a full complete verbatim copy, nothing added, nothing removed, nothing overlaid, for any purpose.
+The PDF rendition contains fonts which are Copyright American Mathematical Society and licensed under the Open Font License.

 programs which are all